 What are the symptoms of co-occurring substance abuse?

 Those suffering from co-occurring substance abuse may experience more severe medical, social, and emotional problems than those suffering from a mental health disorder or substance use disorder alone.
 They are also at a higher risk for relapses, financial problems, family and social problems, suicide, violence, and severe medical issues.

 Early intervention is critical; for individuals with mental health disorder and substance abuse or addiction, integrated treatment is recommended.
 Integrated treatment may include medical detox, evaluation, diagnosis, treatment plan, personal therapy, group therapy, family therapy, aftercare plan or after care services and support.

-At Pasadena Villa, we treat issues with Co-occurring Substance Abuse with the most advanced and effective methods available, always making sure the resident’s needs are the number one priority.
+At Pasadena Villa, we treat issues with co-occurring substance abuse with the most advanced and effective methods available, always making sure the client’s needs are the number one priority.